-Global Hope is the University’s international education programme that gives you the opportunity to engage in projects addressing social justice in countries such as India, Sri Lanka, Uganda and Brazil.
+Global Hope is the University’s international volunteering programme that gives you the opportunity to engage in projects addressing social justice in countries such as India, Sri Lanka, South Africa and Brazil.

 Global Hope gives students and staff the opportunity to engage in the wider Hope community by working with close partners from around the world such as SOS Children Villages Sri Lanka, JAC College in India and Instituto Ramacrisna Arts Co-operative in Brazil.
 As Global Hope's service and community work has evolved, it has seen new collaborative projects develop and the University has ever-widening links with a variety of organisations and groups.
 The University is proud of its reputation as a provider of dynamic students and staff for its work with overseas partners.

 On a day to day basis, the Global Hope team work to secure projects, raise funds, organise travel, train students, induct staff and oversee projects to send (and receive back) healthy and happy teams.
 Global Hope is an award-winning programme with recognition from the Josephine Butler Foundation Trust in 2018.
 The Global Hope team are continually supporting current partnerships and looking forward to expand to meet new challenges with new partners.

 As part of the Service and Leadership Award (SALA), students can apply to take part in a Global Hope project, which will give them a unique experience whilst completing many of the tasks required for the award.
-Global Hope is keen to take students who are signed up to SALA and already showing engagement with the university and wider community.
+To be considered for Global Hope you should be signed up to SALA and already showing engagement with the university and wider community.

-In order to participate on a project, students must raise a minimum contribution of £1,500 for Global Hope, which covers the costs of return travel, accommodation and project organisation.
+In order to participate on a project, students must raise a minimum contribution of £1,500 for Global Hope.
 Over recent years, fundraising activities have included sponsored walks, car boot sales, cake and craft sales, cocktail evenings and even baked bean baths.
 The Global Hope team offer workshops to help students in their fund raising effort and have a dedicated fundraising assistant dedicated to helping individuals reach the target.

 Who can go on a Global Hope project?